rockfireredmoon/iceee/README.md

 ### Creating The User Accounts

-Before logging on to the server using the client, you will need to create to create a user.
+Before logging on to the server using the client, you will need to create a user.
 The default configuration uses a built in user database.

 First off, create an administrator account :-